This page is in need of updating - it was written in May 2020

 Immediately after Lin and I split up, my trans strengths came to the fore!
 I became mum and dad looking after my sons and daughter (aged just seven), pretty well given the circumstances.

-Around one year later, I meet Jen, and we fell instantly in love.
-We were engaged within a few weeks, and Jen, with her two daughters, moved in with us, making us a family of seven.
-Jen and I married as soon as my divorce was completed, and we are still very much in love.
+Around one year later, I meet my new wife, and we fell instantly in love.
+We were engaged within a few weeks, and she (with her two daughters) moved in with us, making us a family of seven - we married a year later.

 Our style of marriage may seem unconventional, but you marry a person, not a gender, and to have a partner who can fix cars, cut hair, and do all the sewing is pretty useful.
 We do everything together, from going for long walks (we cover about twenty miles a week) to sharing dresses.
 We love going to the theatre and eating lovely meals at great restaurants, the Coach at Marlow being our favourite.
 We are big foodies at home too.
 We eat very clean... lots of fruit and vegetables, very little meat, and I strictly ration myself in regards to alcohol and chocolate, which like most women, I adore!
 I drink loads of water too... my complexion is very important to me.